Michigan beats Texas Tech 5-3 in its 1st CWS game since 1984

+“Pitching, defense, timely hitting seems to be the recipe of the postseason,” coach Erik Bakich said.

+The Wolverines got all three once again Saturday at TD Ameritrade Park.

-OMAHA, Neb. — Jimmy Kerr’s first triple in two years helped Michigan build an early lead, Karl Kauffmann pitched seven strong innings and the Wolverines opened their first College World Series appearance since 1984 with a 5-3 win over Texas Tech on Saturday.
+Jimmy Kerr’s first triple in two years helped build an early lead, Karl Kauffmann pitched seven strong innings and the Wolverines opened their first CWS appearance since 1984 with a 5-3 victory over Texas Tech.

 The last time Michigan made it this far, a team led by future Hall of Famer Barry Larkin went 0-2.
 The Wolverines had lost four straight in the CWS since winning their first game in 1983.

-Michigan scored on a sacrifice fly in the first and broke things open in the third when Kerr drove a ball just inside the right-field line into the corner for a two-out, two-run triple.
+Michigan broke it open when Kerr drove a ball just inside the right-field line into the corner for a two-out, two-run triple.
 The triple was Kerr’s first in 112 games since April 2017, and he came home on Blake Nelson’s single to make it 4-0.

+“Guys did a great job setting the tone, getting on base, and our two-strike approach as a team — choke up on the barrel, put it in play and make something happen,” Kerr said.
+“I got a pitch that I was able to put something in play on.
+We had guys on base all day, good at-bats throughout the lineup and that allowed us to get a four-spot early.”

 Brian Klein’s second homer of the season, and first since March 10, cut the lead to 4-2 in the bottom half, and the Red Raiders were within a run in the sixth on an RBI groundout after Josh Jung’s infield single and Cameron Warren’s double.